William Worby Beaumont

-William Worby Beaumont (1848 – 14 April 1929) was an early automotive engineer and inventor.
+William Worby Beaumont (c.
+1848 – 14 April 1929) was an early automotive engineer and inventor.

-He was born in Chorlton in Lancashire in 1848, the son of the agricultural engineer William Henry Beaumont (1827-1907) and his wife Ellen née Worby (1826-1906).
+He was born in Chorlton in Lancashire in about 1848, the son of the agricultural engineer William Henry Beaumont (1827-1907) and his wife Ellen née Worby (1826-1906).
 On leaving school in 1864 he was an apprentice at the Reading Ironworks Co. before joining the Ipswich works of Ransomes and Sims in 1867 as an Improver under his grandfather, Mr. William Worby, the notable pioneer of agricultural self-movers.
 Here after five years he was promoted to Assistant to Robert Mallet.
 He left Ransomes to take up an appointment with Vaughan Pendred as joint-editor of The Engineer newspaper where he remained for about ten years.
 During his tenure he revealed himself as a dedicated enthusiast for the motor car, which was hardly surprising considering the engineering background of his grandfather, William Worby.
 In 1895 he attended an exhibition organized by the British Motor Syndicate of a Daimler motor car at The Crystal Palace in London.
 From 1896 Beaumont was in private practice as a Consulting Automobile and Mechanical Engineer and later was Technical Adviser to the Metropolitan Police for 12 years from 1905 in addition to acting as Honorary Consulting Engineer to the Royal Automobile Club (RAC), of which he was a founding Member in 1897.

 The first Conditions of Fitness for Taxis specifically written for motor cabs were written under the guidance of Beaumont for the Metropolitan Police, he having been recommended to the Public Carriage Office by Lord Montagu of Beaulieu.
 Introduced in May 1906, the Conditions of Fitness set out the requirements for vehicles that were to be used as licensed Hackney carriage taxi cabs in London.

 Beaumont's listing in the Motoring Annual and Motorist's Year Book for 1904 described him as: